-Q: How many shares must be present or represented by proxy to conduct business at the 2022 Annual Meeting?
+Q: How many shares must be present or represented by proxy to conduct business at the 2023 Annual Meeting?

-A: The presence of the holders of a majority of the shares of Common Stock and Series B Convertible Preferred Stock (on an as-converted basis) issued and outstanding and entitled to vote at the 2022 Annual Meeting shall constitute a quorum at the 2022 Annual Meeting.
-Such stockholders are counted as present at the meeting if (1) they are present in person at the 2022 Annual Meeting or (2) they have properly submitted a proxy.
+A: The presence of the holders of a majority of issued and outstanding shares of Common Stock and Series B Preferred Stock (on an as-converted basis) entitled to vote at the 2023 Annual Meeting shall constitute a quorum at the 2023 Annual Meeting.
+Where a separate vote by a class or series of stock is required, the holders of a majority in voting power of issued and outstanding shares of such class or series entitled to vote on such matter, present in person or represented by proxy, shall constitute a quorum with respect to such matter.

+Stockholders are counted as present at the meeting if (1) they are present in person at the 2023 Annual Meeting or (2) they have properly submitted a proxy.
 In addition, cast abstentions and broker non-votes (which are described below) are counted as present and entitled to vote for purposes of determining whether a quorum is present.
-At the close of business on the Record Date, there were 90,705,342 shares of Common Stock issued and outstanding and entitled to vote and 82,527,609 shares of Series B Convertible Preferred Stock issued and outstanding and entitled to vote (representing 80,952,378 shares of Common Stock on an as-converted basis) at the 2022 Annual Meeting; therefore the presence of the holders of at least 85,828,861 shares is required to establish a quorum.
+At the close of business on the Record Date, there were [•] shares of Common Stock issued and outstanding and entitled to vote and 82,527,609 shares of Series B Preferred Stock issued and outstanding and entitled to vote (representing 80,952,378 shares of Common Stock on an as-converted voting basis) at the 2023 Annual Meeting.
+Therefore, the presence of the holders of at least [•] shares of Common Stock (on an as-converted basis) is required to establish a quorum at our 2023 Annual Meeting, and the presence of the holders of at least 41,263,805 shares of Series B Preferred Stock is required to establish a quorum for matters that require an additional, separate class vote by holders of Series B Preferred Stock.

-Q: What proposals will be voted on at the 2022 Annual Meeting?
+Q: What proposals will be voted on at the 2023 Annual Meeting?